from __future__ import annotations

 @staticmethod

-def _parse_non_empty_args(args: List[Tuple[str, Any]]) -> Dict[str, Any]:
+def _parse_non_empty_args(args: List[tuple[str, Any]]) -> dict[str, Any]:

 return {arg_name: val for arg_name, val in args if val is not None}